 Thinking of a career in the foodservice industry or looking to develop your culinary skills?
 Explore basic cooking and knife skills while preparing for entry into the culinary world.
-Discover the history of food culture, food service, and global cuisines while skin, and spa treatments, and discover how to create your own business model quickly and efficiently while still looking fabulous, of course!
+Discover the history of food culture, food service, and global cuisines while benefits of nutrition while maintaining taste, learning about food science principles and preservation.
+Prepare for your future by building the professional, communication, leadership, and teamwork skills that are crucial to a career in the culinary arts.